SudeepAcharjee/CPP-Projects/README.md

 ## How to Get Started?

 1. Explore the `basic-programs` folder to understand core programming concepts.
-2. Dive into the `dsa-questions` folder for hands-on experience with data structures and algorithms.
-3. Check out the `projects` folder to work on real-world projects and applications.
+3. Check out the `projects` folder to work on real-world projects and Lab Works.

 Feel free to fork, clone, or contribute to this repository to expand your C++ programming knowledge and skills!